-NeuroBo Pharmaceuticals, Inc. (the "Company," "we," "us" or "our") is a clinical-stage biotechnology company focused on developing and commercializing novel pharmaceuticals to treat neurodegenerative disorders affecting millions of patients worldwide.
+NeuroBo Pharmaceuticals, Inc. (the "Company," "we," "us" or "our") is a clinical-stage biotechnology company focused on developing and commercializing novel pharmaceuticals to treat viral neurodegenerative and cardiometabolic diseases affecting millions of patients worldwide.
 For more information on our business and our four product candidates, ANA001, NB-01, NB-02 and Gemcabene, see "Business-Overview" in Part I, Item 1 of our Annual Report on From 10-K filed on March 31, 2022.